Getting a Mortgage When In Debt

 How much debt and how you’re managing it will be key to how successful you are in securing a new mortgage.
 The lower your debt-to-income (DTI) ratio (how much your loan repayments are compared to your wage or other income every month), the better position you’ll be in.

-A good mortgage broker, like the ones we work with, can help you to look at your personal circumstances in greater detail, but as a general rule of thumb, if your DTI is less than 20%, you will face fewer hurdles and probably secure a better deal than if it was 50%.
+A good mortgage broker can examine your circumstances in greater detail, but as a general rule, if your DTI is less than 20%, you will face fewer hurdles than if it were 50%.

 Work out your debt-to-income ratio

-Understanding whether your DTI would be considered low, medium or high will help you get prepared before you go ahead with a mortgage application.
-Input your details into our calculator to get a better idea of how lenders might assess you.
+Understanding whether your DTI is low, medium, or high will help you prepare before you submit a mortgage application.
+Enter your details into our calculator to better understand how lenders might assess you.

 Debt to Income Ratio Calculator